pascallaliberte/pascallaliberte.me/index.md

 ## A blog on modern Christianity

 In this care for growth and relationships and depth, I continue to be drawn to Christianity.
-Although deeply skeptical, I believe.
+Although deeply skeptical, I joyfully believe.
 Learning to bridge modernity and faith has been good for me, and so I write a blog on [Leading a modern life while living the Gospel][faithblog], sharing the ways for achieving both, fully.
 Let's grow towards more maturity, and to a more subtle faith.

 Here are a few articles from the blog: